October 6, 2025

 Translated content often fails to become the quoted answer because:

-• It’s treated as lower authority compared to the original English content.
+• It’s treated as lower authority compared to original English content.

-• It may use awkward phrasing or a literal style, making it less likely to be selected.
+• It may use awkward phrasing or literal style, making it less likely to be selected.

 • It lacks alignment with how users ask questions in the target language.